 When you sue the driver who caused an accident you are asking for compensation for a loss you suffered.
 If there is no property damage to your car and you suffered no physical injury, there is no loss.
 In other words, any lawsuit will not be successful.
 Sometimes, motorists want to sue a driver who hit them because their feelings are hurt.
 It’s natural to be annoyed by a careless or reckless driver but you must have suffered a tangible loss to be successful in a lawsuit.

-At the Law Offices of Randolph Rice, we advise drivers and passengers of their rights in car accident with no damage.
+At Rice, Murtha & Psoras, we advise drivers and passengers of their rights in car accident with no damage on how to file a car accident lawsuit in Maryland.
 Auto accidents are the most common causes of injuries in the United States.
 We help many people get what they deserve every year.
-Typically, hiring a personal injury lawyer will give you 3.5 times more in your pocket than dealing directly with the insurance companies.
-Talk to attorney Randolph Rice today by calling (410) 431-0911 to schedule a free, no obligations consultation.
+Typically, hiring a Wheaton personal injury lawyer will give you 3.5 times more in your pocket than dealing directly with the insurance companies.
+Talk to attorney Randolph Rice today by calling (410) 694-7291 to schedule a free, no obligations consultation.